ndendic/FastHTML-Template/README.md

 # FastHTML Template

-A modern, feature-rich starter template for building web applications with FastHTML, TailwindCSS, and Flowbite.
+A modern, feature-rich starter template for building web applications with FastHTML, TailwindCSS, and FH-FrankenUI.

 ## Features